 Morning lessons start at 9:00 a.m.; afternoon lessons start at 1:00 p.m.
-Arriving early gives you time to park, walk to the base area, collect rental equipment (if reserved), boot up, use the restroom, and get to the meeting spot.
+Arriving early gives you time to park, walk to the base area, collect rental equipment, boot up, use the restroom, and get to the meeting spot.
 You can also eat lunch or breakfast here prior to your lesson.

 Whether you are joining us for a private or group lesson for yourself, or are dropping someone off for a kids lesson, the meeting point is in our base area near the mountain goats statue.
 We have one, small base area that is very easy to navigate.
-Simply look for banners on the snow outside the Kids Center.
+Simply look for the yellow banners on the snow outside the Kids Center.
 Our instructors will be wearing blue jackets with orange A-Basin logos on them.

 What to Bring, Wear

 A-Basin is located at 10,800 feet of elevation, which has a significant effect on how you feel when exerting yourself.
 You should also plan to be on the snow for 3 hours.
 Eat a good breakfast, bring snacks in your pockets, and be sure you are well-hydrated.

 Check the weather forecast for A-Basin so you know how to dress.
 Bring layers of clothing to adjust.
 Wear sunscreen, gloves, and have eye protection (goggles or sunglasses) as the sun reflecting off the snow is intense.
 We do not rent goggles but have several styles for sale in our retail shop, as well as inexpensive sunglasses.